MattisOlsson/LSCargo/README.md

 ```

 ### Run site
-Run the following command from the LSCargo.Web folder (requires .NET Core 2):
+Compile the project and run the following command from the LSCargo.Web folder (requires .NET Core 2):
 ```
 dotnet run
 ```